DanielSantos01/product-register.io/README.md

 3) Modal overlay: If you walk through the app touching all over, very likely you will come across some modal that was opened but stayed under another.
 I know, this is boring, but it's already being investigated.

+4) Item update: To update an item, unfortunately, you will have to rewrite all fields.
+This behavior is being caused by managing the fields in an uncontrolled way, which I intend to correct in future versions.

-4) Filters tab: Something that I thought is very useful for this type of application, but unfortunately, I haven't had time to implement it so far.
+5) Filters tab: Something that I thought is very useful for this type of application, but unfortunately, I haven't had time to implement it so far.